 3. Shop Like a Local

 Discover Milledgeville’s vibrant shopping scene, where you can indulge in a spree or find a memorable souvenir.
 Browse locally owned shops offering a curated selection of clothing, housewares, accessories, and gifts.
-The Downtown district features walkable boutiques like Firefly Boutique, Southern Roots, Eclectic, and Auntie Bellum’s Antiques.
-Further up Highway 441 near Lake Sinclair, you’ll find additional shopping options, including Chatter Boutique, Little River Antiques, and Glow Boutique.
+The Downtown district features walkable boutiques like Firefly Boutique, Southern Roots, and Eclectic.
+Further up Highway 441 near Lake Sinclair, you’ll find additional shopping options Little River Antiques and Gooseberry Antiques, Thrifts, and Gifts.

 4. Explore the Historic City